Recession on the Horizon? Look at the Big Picture

 Bloomberg reports that corporate leveraging around the world has reached an unprecedented, and arresting, $29 trillion.
 In 2015, debt reached three times earnings before interest, taxes, depreciation and amortization, a 12-year record.
 An estimated one third of these companies, meanwhile, are unable to generate enough returns on investment to cover the cost of credit.

 If this is a debt bubble, it only adds to speculation that we’re headed for a global recession.
-As I mentioned last week, several prominent voices, including George Soros and Marc Faber, believe recessionary forces are growing stronger, precipitated by struggling commodity prices and surging global debt.
+As I mentioned recently, several prominent voices, including George Soros and Marc Faber, believe recessionary forces are growing stronger, precipitated by struggling commodity prices and surging global debt.

 It might be hard to remember after a nearly seven-year equity bull market, but we’ve been here before.